tomdu3/smiley-memories/README.md

 ## Acknowledgements

 - I would like to thank my closest friends, a selected few, who supported me and tested the site.
-I was helped with the testing with the kindness of  our CI Slack community.
+Our CI Slack community offered a very kind help in testing.
 Thank you.
 - A special thanks to my mentor Koko (Oluwaseun Owonikoko), who was brilliant as always .
-Thanks to Ger Tobin who was giving me good tips everyweek.
+- Thanks to Ger Tobin who was giving me good tips everyweek.
 We'll miss you.

 [Back to top ⇧](#)